What You Won’t Do Defines You

 Fake Response Server: Slow response time generator

-Here is another quick tool built on GAE AWS.
+Here is another quick tool built on AWS.
 This one is super simple, but pretty handy.
 Today Twitter went down, and somewhere in our system we were using the Twitter API to display one of our status feeds.
 Them being down became us being slow.

 Well, I wanted to do some quick tests to keep this from happening again, but byt the time I got to it Twitter was responsive again.
 To fix it I would need to create a bad URL.
 The crappy thing is I wanted a slow response time, not exactly a bad response/error.
 Creating a 404 error is easy, just go to some url that doesn’t exists and test.
 But I want a slowwwww response.